What is Chronic Kidney Disease (CKD)?

 - Be sure to stay well hydrated

 As decreasing kidney function is common as we age, it is important to obtain regular checkups to avoid progression of CKD.
 Many risk factors can be changed to support kidney health and prevent the onset and progression of CKD.
 If kidney function declined to a severe level, the patient may require dialysis therapy.
 Many individuals can maintain slightly decreased function throughout their life span.
 If you recognize that you are at higher risk for CKD or have already received a diagnosis of decreased kidney function, be sure to talk with her healthcare provider about ways to prevent progression and continue monitoring your kidney health.
-If you have any further questions, please contact your primary care provider, reach out to our office at Reid Family & Specialty Care -- or explore the Center for Disease Control website as listed below.
+If you have any further questions, please contact your primary care provider, reach out to our office at Reid Family & Specialty Care.